Some voters push back on taxes and government changes; What's next for proponents?

 BATON ROUGE — Voters in East Baton Rouge, Livingston and Tangipahoa parishes rejected five ballot issues placed before them, leaving the ideas' supporters to give up or figure out a way to try again.

-East Baton Rouge won't change its form of city government for now, and Tickfaw police will go with additional funding.
+East Baton Rouge won't change its form of city government for now, and Tickfaw police will go without additional funding.
 Livingston Parish residents won't spend $1.2 million on its health unit and animal shelter, and Hammond city government won't change the way it incurs debt or removes its police chief.

 Livingston Parish Councilman Ricky Goff said current funding for the health unit and animal shelter should last another four years, but eventually its operations will need more money.
 If Tuesday's 2-mill property tax had passed, the operations would have had 10 years of funding.
 It failed by a 51-49 margin.
 A larger tax for the same agencies lost last year.